Establishing inclusive businesses

 The capacity development programme for businesses enables participants to develop skills on innovative business modelling practices, specific themes, and partnering for scale.
 The capacity development programme for policymakers aims to support the development of policy recommendations and national inclusive business action plans.
 These action plans are then presented at international fora.

-Also, companies and business associations that participate in iBAN weave initiatives present their private sector perspectives through company visits and public private dialogues.
+Also, companies and business associations that participate in iBAN weave initiatives present their private sector perspectives in public private dialogues.

 In 2018 and 2019, iBAN weave focuses on conducting capacity development programmes for companies and policymakers in Africa, South Asia, and South East Asia.

-- iBAN created an innovative online knowledge platform by integrating established existing inclusive business platforms; its online knowledge repository currently hosts the only available inclusive business database that lists about 2,000 publications and 800 organisations that offer financial and technical assistance to businesses
+- iBAN created an innovative online knowledge platform by integrating established existing inclusive business platforms; its online knowledge repository currently hosts the only available inclusive business database that lists about 2,000 publications and 640 organizations that offer financial and technical assistance to businesses

 - iBAN provided capacity development and peer learning activities for 100 scalable inclusive business companies